Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 By far, this is the easiest way to deal with time changes.

-If you plan on adding an hour on Monday, Wednesday and Saturday during your 7 day voyage, the watchmen could have a piece of those time changes.
+If you plan on adding an hour each on Monday, Wednesday, and Saturday during your 7-day voyage, the watchmen could have a piece of those time changes.

-Monday will be given to 12 to 4 watch.
-Wednesday to 4 – 8 duty.
-And Saturday to the 8 to 12 watch.
+Adding one hour on Monday is for the 12 to 4 watch.
+Adding another hour on Wednesday for the 4 – 8 duty.
+And another one on Saturday for the 8 to 12 watch.

 Great Sacrifice

-If your voyage plies on few, same ports only, its also good to take the time retard by the single watch keeper.
+If your voyage plies on few, same ports only, it may be good to take the retarded time by the single watch keeper.

 But this needs total agreement with the others.